patrickhousley/angular2-multi-project-test/README.md

 ### What to accomplish

-- [ ] Setup three independent applications.
+- [x] Setup three independent applications.
-- [ ] Build three independent Angular 2 applications with a basic webpack configuration.
+- [x] Build three independent Angular 2 applications with a basic webpack configuration.
-- [ ] Load three Angular 2 applications on the same page.
+- [x] Load three Angular 2 applications on the same page.
 - [ ] Add the ability to share components between the applications.
-- [ ] Add a new webpack configuration to support tree shaking.
+- [x] Implement tree shaking.
 - [ ] Implement AOT compilation.
 - [ ] Have all three applications execute in production mode without AOT.
 - [ ] Have all three applications execute in production mode with AOT.